 Redirect Checker

-How This Helps & Tips
+How This Helps and Tips

-• Identify 302 usage if you intended a permanent redirect (301).
+- Identify 302 usage when you expected a permanent 301.

 Steps: